freeCodeCamp/freeCodeCamp/curriculum/challenges/english/03-front-end-libraries/react/add-event-listeners.english.md

     this.handleEnter = this.handleEnter.bind(this);
     this.handleKeyPress = this.handleKeyPress.bind(this);
   }
-  // change code below this line componentDidMount() {
+  // Change code below this line componentDidMount() {

   }
   componentWillUnmount() {

   }
-  // change code above this line handleEnter() {
+  // Change code above this line handleEnter() {
     this.setState((state) => ({
       message: state.message + 'You pressed the enter key! '